 With enough research, you can generally do a pretty good job of compiling a list of the best options on the market and you can discuss their different features, prices, and make recommendations based on how well you understand the needs of the end user.

-In each of our reviews, we make it very clear to the reader whether we’ve actually used the product or not, as well as exactly how we researched the product and compiled our list of recommendations.
+In each of our reviews, we aim to make it very clear to the reader whether we’ve actually used the product or not, as well as exactly how we researched the product and compiled our list of recommendations.

 There’s nothing worse than reading a review knowing the product recommendations haven’t been updated in years.
 It’s careless and irresponsible, and most importantly, it’s not helpful to the end reader.